Busra-Dogan/Mixed-Algorithm-Questions/README.md

 -Function Description

-Complete the function maxEvents in the editor below. maxEvents has the following parameter(s):
+maxEvents function has the following parameter(s):

     int arrival[n]: an array of integers where i.th element is the arrival time of the i.th company